51Degrees/device-detection-data/README.md

 - SetHeaderPlatformAccept-CH
 - JavascriptGetHighEntropyValues
 - JavascriptHardwareProfile
+- More properties are available for free in our [cloud service](https://configure.51degrees.com/), or on a commercial basis on [our website](https://51degrees.com/pricing).

 This 'lite' file is built from a subsection of all devices and is updated less frequently than the paid-for data files.